tgbnhy/torchtrajectory/README.md

 mm.start();
 ```

-Map matching is the technique for projecting raw trajectories onto real road network.

-The first argument is the URI of raw trajectory data-set, while the second argument **"Resources/porto.osm.pbf"** should be the URI to your PBF file<sup>[1]</sup>
+Map matching is the technique for projecting raw trajectories onto real road network.The first argument is the URI of raw trajectory data-set, while the second argument **"Resources/porto.osm.pbf"** should be the URI to your PBF file<sup>[1]</sup>
 After setup, call start() method to convert raw trajectories to mapped trajectories.

 #### Note: